If you want an easy tool to manage your content online, then you really should consider building your website with WordPress.

-What WordPress Pages Are Not
+What WP Pages Are Not

-- Pages cannot be associated with post categories and cannot be assigned post tags.
+- Pages cannot be associated with categories and cannot be assigned tags.
 This means that pages can only be organized according to a hierarchy where you specify and assign main pages and subpages, not from referencing tags or categories.

 (Add text to WordPress)

 WordPress lets you use both a Visual Editor and an HTML Editor (or both) to add content as text into pages and posts.